Skip to main content

 From the Collection: English

-Subseries III: Foreign Literary Authors, 1777-1915
+Subseries IV: Foreign Literary Authors, 1777-1915

-Subseries III: Foreign Literary Authors, 1777-1915, is arranged alphabetically by author/creator’s last name and features a broad range of international literary authors’ correspondence from the late 18th to early 20th century.
+Subseries IV: Foreign Literary Authors, 1777-1915, is arranged alphabetically by author/creator’s last name and features a broad range of international literary authors’ correspondence from the late 18th to early 20th century.
 Many letters within the subseries highlight the daily personal lives of these literary figures but also emphasize different political movements and motivations occurring during their time periods, such as the French Revolution, the Impeachment of Warren Hastings, and developing tensions in Parliament.
 This collection does include multilingual authors, and contains correspondence in English, French, and German.
 Each item within the collection has the language marked in its header.

 Male Authors of interest in the subseries span prominent English, French, and German voices.